+Shelter-In-Place Phone Message Hello this is (your name) (company name) Is this the (name) residence at (telephone number) ?

+For your safety, it is extremely important that you, and those with you, stay indoors until the potential hazard no longer exists, or you are advised to evacuate.

+(location)

+is responding to a (potential) emergency at

+To help us understand your immediate needs, we need to know:

+How many neonle aro a tvour location now2 HOW IIIAIIV Deoble are a ı voui location HOW 6

+Adults Children

-Shelter-In-Place Phone Message Hello, this is (your name) (company name) Is this the (name) residence at (telephone number) ? is responding to a (potential) emergency at\\\\ (location) For your safety, it is extremely important that you, and those with you, stay indoors until the potential hazard no longer exists, or you are advised to evacuate.
-To help us understand your immediate needs, we need to know: How many people are at your location now?
-Children Is there anyone in your household that you cannot contact to inform them of the situation and advise them to get in doors or stay out of the area?
-77 Yes 77 No IF YES Whom?
-Location of the person(s) We will send someone to find them as soon as possible.
-Do you have children in school at this time? ☐ Yes ☐ No IF YES What school?
-Children's names We will contact the school to ensure the safety of your children.
+Is there anyone in your household that you cannot contact to inform them of the situation and advise them to get in doors or stay out of the area?

+☐ Yes ☐ No

+(company name)

+IF YES Whom?
+Location of the person(s)

+We will send someone to find them as soon as possible.

+Do you have children in school at this time?

+☐ Yes ☐ No What school?

+IF YES

+Children's names

+We will contact the school to ensure the safety of your children.
 Buses will be directed to leave the area immediately.
 If school is in session, your children will be redirected to the reception centre by their regular bus driver when the school day is over.

-Do you have the "Shelter-in-Place" instructions previously provided to you by (company name) Please follow the Shelter-in-Place instructions located inside the resident pamphlet.
+Do you have the "Shelter-in-Place" instructions previously provided to you by (company name)

+Please follow the Shelter-in-Place instructions located inside the resident pamphlet.

 Verbally walk the resident through the Shelter-in-Place instructions on the next page.

 Do you understand what I have told you?

 Is there an alternate number we can contact you at?

+If you have any urgent questions, please contact (company name) at (telephone number) Thank you for your cooperation.

+(Pass on all information regarding this call to the Public Safety Group Supervisor immediately)